Tip of the Spear: Reception

-Tip of the Spear has received critical acclaim from outlets such as The Nation, The Progressive, Verso, Against the Current, Propaganda in Focus, Counterpunch, Inquest, The Los Angeles Review of Books, Public Books, Medical Anthropology Quarterly, Crime Media Culture, Ethnic Studies Review, Anthropology Quarterly, Race & Justice, Michigan Law Review, and Current Anthropology, which noted: "Burton's book gives readers a new conceptual language, a new framework, and a new orientation for any future research on Black radical consciousness, carcerality, and abolition.
+Tip of the Spear has received critical acclaim from outlets such as The Nation, The Progressive, Verso, Against the Current, Propaganda in Focus, Counterpunch, Inquest, The Los Angeles Review of Books, Public Books, Medical Anthropology Quarterly, Crime Media Culture, Ethnic Studies Review, N+1, Anthropology Quarterly, Race & Justice, Sociology of Race & Ethnicity, Michigan Law Review, Crime, Law, and Social Change, and Current Anthropology, which noted: "Burton's book gives readers a new conceptual language, a new framework, and a new orientation for any future research on Black radical consciousness, carcerality, and abolition.
 It will change the fields of critical carceral studies and counterinsurgency and will give new direction to the anthropology of Black masculinity and prisons as sites of warfare."

-The book was shortlisted for the 2024 Museum of African American History Stone Book Award, and was a finalist for the 25th Susanne M. Glasscock Book Prize awarded by the Melbern G. Glasscock Center for Humanities Research at Texas A & M University.
+The book was shortlisted for the 2024 Museum of African American History Stone Book Award.
+It was also a finalist for the 25th Susanne M. Glasscock Book Prize awarded by the Melbern G. Glasscock Center for Humanities Research at Texas A & M University, and received an Emerging Scholar Honorable Mention from the Delmos Jones and Jagna Sharff Memorial Book Prize awarded by the Society for the Anthropology of North America.
 The non-profit Innocence Project selected Tip of the Spear as one of its "11 Best Books of 2023."

 Tip of the Spear has been censored, banned and labelled contraband in prisons across the country on the basis that it poses a threat to prison security.
 In a review for Race & Justice, Brian Pittman wrote: "There is no way to write a review that does this book justice.
 Its impact is far-reaching, as recognized by the state of New York which banned the book from its facilities."
 In response to the ban, Burton published "An Open Letter to Prison Officials on the Censorship of Tip of the Spear" with the online publication Black Agenda Report.
 He wrote, "The real issue is not that my book may incite riots, but that your hold on power is so fragile, so tenuous, so devoid of legitimacy that mere words on a page may be enough to make your cages of concrete and steel go up in flames."
 An Updated version of the open letter was later republished by Public Books.